 The Tower and Surrounding Cards

-Practical Interpretation Framework
+The Tower — Practical Interpretation

 Spread PositionUpright MeaningReversed MeaningKey Questions to Ask